 Follow your health care provider's instructions about how to take your medicines.
 Rebound headaches are headaches that keep coming back.
 They can occur from overuse of pain medicine.
 If you take pain medicine more than 3 days a week on a regular basis, you can develop rebound headaches.

 Be aware that aspirin and ibuprofen (Advil, Motrin) can irritate your stomach.
-If you take acetaminophen (Tylenol), DO NOT take more than a total of 4,000 mg (4 grams) of regular strength or 3,000 mg (3 grams) of extra strength a day to avoid liver damage.
+If you take acetaminophen (Tylenol), do not take more than a total of 4,000 mg (4 grams) of acetaminophen a day to avoid liver damage.
+Taking acetaminophen with alcohol (3 or more drinks a day) also increases the risk of liver damage.

 Preventing Tension Headaches